ULHPC/ulhpc-docs/docs/environment/conda.md

 Installing and using in Conda environments tools that create isolated environments is relatively straight forward.
 Create an environment where only the required that tool is installed, and manage any project subenvironments using the installed tool.

-!!! important ""
+!!! important "Create a different environment for each tool"
-    **Create a different environment for each tool:** While this is not a requirement it is a good practice.
+    While this is not a requirement it is a good practice.
 For instance, `pipenv` and `poetry` used to and may still have conflicting dependencies; Conda detects the dependency and aborts the conflicting installation.

 #### Pipenv